The brands that are giving back this International Women’s Day

 Monica Vinader togetherness chain necklace: £125, Monicavinader.com – available from 7 March

 Jewellery brand Monica Vinader is no stranger to philanthropic donations, and in honour of IWD, it has released this togetherness necklace.
 The reimagined friendship necklace can be shared between two people in celebration of their meaningful relationship – a truly lovely sentiment.
-Monica Vinader is donating all proceeds made from the necklace to Women for Women International, a charity it has worked with since 2015.
+Monica Vinader is donating all proceeds made from the necklace to Women for Women International between 7 and 9 March, a charity it has worked with since 2015.

 Y.O.U Underwear organic cotton matching bralette and bikini set: £36, Youunderwear.com